WaweruJM/WaweruJM/README.md

 # James Waweru

-Statistics in Healthcare
+Statistics in Healthcare and related fields.
-Focused on reproducible research and evidence driven decision making.

 Statistical analysis with R and python platforms.

+Focused on reproducible research methodologies.

 Collaborative in practice changing research.